 In regards to text processing, the Portable Document Format (PDF) is often not a very good input format, but it does excel at being a flexible output format.
 No matter what operating system you use, it is likely to have built-in tools that can read and search PDF files.

 Being able to easily convert a web page into a PDF file (preferably in a scriptable, command line-based manner) would get us closer to creating a web page saving pipeline.
-The wkhtmltopdf
+The Chromium web browser can be used in a headless manner to accomplish this.

 Priority: optional